-There are many categories, question types and scenarios in the CASPer exam.
+There are many categories, question types, and scenarios in the CASPer exam.
 Each seeks to test your understanding and instincts around best practices for resolving ethical dilemmas, managing conflict and maintaining professional boundaries in a work situation.

 CASPer Questions around Professional Boundaries

 Questions around professional boundaries are not always straightforward.
 They are not about guarding your own interests.
-They really are geared to test your judgement in protecting parties on both sides of a given issue or situation.
-Ensuring there is respect, equality, appropriate behaviour — and that power dynamics do not get unbalanced or out of control is paramount here.
-Let this guide you in your response These questions may also have to do with acting with discretion, for example in the case where a co-worker is having relations with another member of your medical team and you know about it.
+They really are geared to test your judgment in protecting parties on both sides of a given issue or situation.
+Ensuring there is respect, equality, appropriate behavior — and that power dynamics do not get unbalanced or out of control is paramount here.
+Let this guide you in your response.
+These questions may also have to do with acting with discretion, for example in the case where a co-worker is having relations with another member of your medical team and you know about it.
 When is it right to speak out and take action – and when is it wrong?
 Is it ever ok to offer personal assistance – or your personal information – to a patient or colleague in need?
 Here’s an example: You work in a book store that is not doing financially well.
-A customer wants to buy a book using the U.S. price on the back, which reflects a value of the Canadian dollar much lower than it is today – what do you do?
+A customer wants to buy a book using the U.S. price on the back, which reflects the value of the Canadian dollar much lower than it is today – what do you do?
 Knowing the fine lines of conduct in this area of professional boundaries can be very tricky.
 This is especially where preparing in advance with CASPer practice questions and a CASPer sample test may be very helpful.

 Prepare for your CASPer Exam Today with MedApplications